GoogleCloudPlatform/pubsec-declarative-toolkit/solutions/landing-zone/architecture.md

 - However the n2-standard-16 at 32 vCPU and 128GB ram can be provisioned (when using a gVNIC) past 32Gbps to 50Gbps
 - <img width="561" alt="Screen Shot 2022-11-28 at 3 18 17 PM" src="https://user-images.githubusercontent.com/94715080/204372702-2384b18d-1b23-400c-a30a-70cc2d29f70d.png">
 - <img width="567" alt="Screen Shot 2022-11-28 at 3 18 47 PM" src="https://user-images.githubusercontent.com/94715080/204372774-6007f1e6-8c35-44a9-a5e9-c5baa7058dfe.png">
+- Other criteria for NGFW HA cluster mapping is around the 25 limit on peering https://cloud.google.com/architecture/architecture-centralized-network-appliances-on-google-cloud#choosing_an_option_for_attaching_network_segments .
+The backup to the limitation via VPN will also reduce the egress bandwidth as a fallback option.

 ### Fortigate HA Active Standby POC
 - tracking MGMT NIC and NAT specific https://github.com/GoogleCloudPlatform/pubsec-declarative-toolkit/issues/166